 How we work and who we are?>>>

 If you are in London on 25th and 26th January please come to the Adventure Travel Show at Olympia and say hi.
-We will be exhibiting and James from Untamed Borders will also be giving a talk on his experiences guiding and travelling in Chechnya & Dagestan.
+James from Untamed Borders will also be giving a talk on his experiences guiding and travelling in Chechnya & Dagestan.
+Kausar will be making his first trip to the UK to help with the team.